New Patients 610.904.9274

 Other causes of bleeding gums can include:

 • Vitamin deficiencies: Are you eating a balanced, healthy diet?
-Put more consideration into the foods you eat to maintain strong and healthy oral health.
-Brush your teeth at least twice each day and don’t forget to use mouthwash.
+To maintain strong and healthy oral health, consider the foods you eat.
+Brush your teeth at least twice daily, and remember to use mouthwash.

 Treatment for Bleeding Gums

-Treatment for bleeding gums should always be coordinated by a dentist.
+A dentist should always coordinate treatment for bleeding gums.
 Do not attempt to use over-the-counter medications without the advisement of a dentist.
 Dr. Petkevis can diagnose and treat your bleeding gums with periodontal therapy.
-This may include a thorough teeth and gums cleaning, also known as scaling and root planing.
+This may include cleaning teeth and gums, scaling, and root planing.

 Laser Dentistry